-The priority Citywide and Neighborhood guidelines identified as Priority Guidelines are summarized below, while all guidelines remain applicable.
+The Citywide and Neighborhood guidelines recognized by the Board as Priority Guidelines are identified above.
+All guidelines remain applicable and are summarized below.
 For the full text please visit the Design Review website.

 CONTEXT & SITE

 CS1 Natural Systems and Site Features: Use natural systems/features of the site and its surroundings as a starting point for project design.